Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Decentralized Formation of Teams

-Informally, a coalition is (rigorously) strongly winning if it constitutes a (rigorous) Strong Nash Equilibrium, i.e., the members will not deviate to other coalitions. \begin{definition} The feasible coalition $\coal$ is \emph{rigorously strongly winning} if and only if there is a Rigorously Strong Nash Equilibrium in which the agents from $N_{\coal}$ get positive payoffs $\salary_{\coal}$. \end{definition} \begin{definition} The feasible coalition $\coal$ is \emph{strongly winning} if and only if there is a Strong Nash Equilibrium in which the agents from $N_{\coal}$ get positive payoffs $\salary_{\coal}$. \end{definition}
+A feasible team $\coal$ is \emph{(rigorously) strongly winning} iff there is a (Rigorously) Strong Nash Equilibrium in which the agents from $N_{\coal}$ get positive payoffs $\salary_{\coal}$.
+The following theorem relates endangerment (Definition~\ref{def:endangered}) and a winning team. \begin{theorem} The team $\coal$ is rigorously strongly winning if and only if $\coal$ is not explicitly nor implicitly endangered by any team. \end{theorem}

+The result in Theorem~\ref{thm:winningCoal} stated for RSNEs transfers to SNEs after a slight modification of the payoffs.
+It is sufficient to assume that an agent playing an empty team receives slightly higher payoff than if she plays a non-empty losing team.
+In other words, this modification associates some small costs with the preparation of a bid by the agents.
+Hereinafter, whenever we mention a strictly winning team we assume that the agents incur such costs.
+To state the result for SNEs we also need to use the definition of a team $\coal$ being \emph{strictly implicitly endangered} by $\coal'$.
+This definition differs from being implicitly endangered only by not requiring the agents from $N_{\coal} \cap N_{\coal'}$ to have at least as good payoffs, but strictly better payoffs in $\coal'$ than in $\coal$.

+\begin{theorem} If there are small but positive costs of preparing the offer by the agents then the team $\coal$ is strongly winning if and only if $\coal$ is not explicitly nor strictly implicitly endangered by any team. \end{theorem}

+Theorems~\ref{thm:rigorWinningCoal}~and~\ref{thm:winningCoal} lead to a simple brute-force algorithm for checking whether the team $\coal$ can be a part of some RSNE.
+It is sufficient to check whether for each set of agents $N' \subseteq N_{\coal}$ there exists a payoff function $\salary_\coal$ and a cost $\cost$ such that $\coal$ is explicitly or implicitly endangered by $\langle N', \salary, \cost \rangle$ (such a condition can be checked by enumerating the payoff functions which assign to each agent his or her minimal salary, the salary that he or she obtains in $\coal$, or the next higher salary).
+Below, we characterize RSNEs in the project salary model even more precisely.

+\begin{lemma} In the project salary model, the set of agents participating in a rigorously strongly winning team is the same as the set of agents participating in the cheapest feasible team. \end{lemma} \begin{lemma} In the project salary model the bid of a strongly winning team is equal to the maximal allowed price $v$. \end{lemma}

+Lemma~\ref{thm:rigorStrongWinningCharacter}~and~Lemma~\ref{prop:maxBid} show that the problem of finding a strongly winning team reduces to the problem of finding a feasible team.
+The problem, thus, becomes an optimization problem; the strategic behavior of agents has no impact (see Propositions~\ref{prop:checkingRigStrWinn}~and~\ref{prop:findingRigStrWinn} in Appendix~\ref{app:proofs}).
+An RSNE (and even an SNE) may not exist in some instances.

+\begin{proposition} Both in the project salary and in the hourly salary model, there may not exist a strongly winning team even though there exists a feasible team. \end{proposition} \begin{proof} Consider a project with budget $v=5$; and three identical agents $a$, $b$, $c$ with minimal salaries $\minsalary=2$ (in the hourly salary model, assume that each agent spends exactly 1 time unit on the project); a team of any two agents is feasible (able to complete the project on time and within the budget).

+For the sake of contradiction assume there exists a team $\coal$ that gets positive payoffs.
+Without loss of generality we assume that $N_{\coal} = \{ a, b \}$.
+At least one of the agents, let us say $a$, has to get salary at most equal to $2.5$.
+However, the agents $a$ and $c$, with the salaries equal to $3$ and $2$ respectively, can form a feasible team in which both $a$ and $c$ get better payoffs. \end{proof}